orobix/Prototypical-Networks-for-Few-shot-Learning-PyTorch/README.md

 # Prototypical Batch Sampler

-As described in its PyDoc, this class is used to generate the indexes of each batch for a ptrototypical training algorithm.
+As described in its PyDoc, this class is used to generate the indexes of each batch for a prototypical training algorithm.

-In particular, the object is instantiated by passing the list of the labels for the dataset, the sampler inferes then the total number of classes and creates a set of indexes for each class ni the dataset.
+In particular, the object is instantiated by passing the list of the labels for the dataset, the sampler infers then the total number of classes and creates a set of indexes for each class ni the dataset.
 At each episode the sampler selects 'n_classes' random classes and returns a number (n_support + n_query) of samples indexes for each one of the selected classes.

 # Prototypical Loss

 Compute the loss as in the cited paper, mostly inspired by [this code](https://github.com/jakesnell/prototypical-networks/blob/master/protonets/models/few_shot.py) by one of its authors.

-In particular, the functions takes in input the batch output from the model, the samples ground trhuths and the number `n_suppport` of samples to be used as support samples, so the function inferes the episode classes from the target list, randomly extracts `n_support` samples for each class, computes their class barycentre, computes the distances of each remaining samples' embeddings from each class barycentre and compute the probability of each samples of belonging to each episode class; The loss is then computed from the wrong predictions probabilities (for the query smaples) as usual in classification problems.
+In particular, the functions takes in input the batch output from the model, the samples ground truths and the number `n_suppport` of samples to be used as support samples, so the function infers the episode classes from the target list, randomly extracts `n_support` samples for each class, computes their class barycentre, computes the distances of each remaining samples' embedding from each class barycentre and compute the probability of each samples of belonging to each episode class; The loss is then computed from the wrong predictions probabilities (for the query samples) as usual in classification problems.

 # Training

 Please note that the training code is here just for demonstration purposes.
-It use a pretrained resnet model as feature extractor and train only the last layer as a classifier.
+It use a pre-trained resnet model imported from the [torchvision](https://github.com/pytorch/vision/tree/master/torchvision) package as feature extractor and train only the last layer as a classifier.